-11. SUPERVISION OF PHYSICIAN ASSISTANTS AND ADVANCED PRACTICE areas outside the jurisdiction of California which lasts, or is contemplated to last, more than thirty (30) calendar days.

-In the event Respondent should leave the State of California to reside or to practice ,Respondent shall notify the Board or its designee in writing 30 calendar days prior to the dates of departure and return.
+Travel or Residence Outside California: Respondent shall immediately inform the Board or its designee, in writing, of travel to any areas outside the jurisdiction of California which lasts, or is contemplated to last, more than thirty (30) calendar days.
+In the event Respondent should leave the State of California to reside or to practice Respondent shall notify the Board or its designee in writing 30 calendar days prior to the dates of departure and return.

-- 15. INTERVIEW WITH THE BOARD OR ITS DESIGNEE.
-Respondent shall be available in person upon request for interviews either at Respondent's place of business or at the probation unit office, with or without prior notice throughout the term of probation. - 16.
-NON-PRACTICE WHILE ON PROBATION.
-Respondent shall notify the Board or its designee in writing within 15 calendar days of any periods of non-practice lasting more than 30 calendar days and within 15 calendar days of Respondent's return to practice.
+- 14. INTERVIEW WITH THE BOARD OR ITS DESIGNEE.
+Respondent shall be available in person upon request for interviews either at Respondent's place of business or at the probation unit office, with or without prior notice throughout the term of probation. - or its designee in writing within 15 calendar days of any periods of non-practice lasting more than 30 calendar days and within 15 calendar days of Respondent's return to practice.
 Non-practice is defined as any period of time Respondent is not practicing medicine as defined in Business and Professions Code sections 2051 and 2052 for at least 40 hours in a calendar month in direct patient care, clinical activity or teaching, or other activity as approved by the Board.
 If Respondent resides in California and is considered to be in non-practice, Respondent shall comply with all terms and conditions of probation.
 All time spent in an intensive training program which has been approved by the Board or its designee shall not be considered non-practice and does not relieve Respondent from complying with all the terms and conditions of probation.
 Practicing medicine in another state of the United States or Federal jurisdiction while on probation with the medical licensing authority of that state or jurisdiction shall not be considered non-practice.
 A Board-ordered suspension of practice shall not be considered as a period of non-practice.